Summary

 , Afghanistan & Pakistan

 Responsible for oversight and strategy of Central Asia programme to provide humanitarian programme for Afghan refugees and returnees.
 With budget of approx £1.5 million, role managed 3 field locations, international staff team of 7, and national staff team of 50.
+Significant activities included:

 • Government Relations.
 Worked closely with Afghan Government's Department for Disaster Preparedness, supporting their capacity development and anticipation of spring floods.
 In coordination with UNAMA, developed special regional Disaster Awareness workshops.